-- 3.1 The application as originally submitted was subject to public consultation in April 2024.
-The Ipswich Borough application has been consulted on in accordance with the adopted Statement of Community Involvement (SCI) (Jan 2024).
-The East Suffolk application has been consulted on in accordance with the adopted Statement of Community Involvement (SCI) (April 2021); dwellings within both East Suffolk and Ipswich Borough were consulted by East Suffolk Council. - 3.2 The following section summarises the responses received and identifies when the comments were received.
+3.1 The application as originally submitted was subject to public consultation in April

+- 2024.
+The application has been consulted on in accordance with the adopted lpswich Statement of Community Involvement (SCI) (Jan 2024). - 3.2 The following section summarises the responses received and identifies when the comments were received.